This page refers to the

-can also be used as part of an Explore, described on this documentation page.
+description can also be used as part of an Explore, described on the description (for Explores) parameter documentation page.

-can also be used as part of a dashboard, described on this documentation page.
+description can also be used as part of a dashboard, described on the Dashboard parameters documentation page.

 Usage